 What Providers' Clinical Support System for Opioid Therapies Offers:

 This consortium of major stakeholders and constituency groups with interests in safe and effective use of opioid medications offers extensive experience in training and colleague support in the treatment of substance use disorders and specifically, opioid dependence treatment, as well as experience in the interface of pain and opioid misuse.
 In collaboration with our partners, educational products are available at no charge to those wishing to obtain additional knowledge on the safe and effective treatment of chronic pain with opioids and safe and effective treatment of opioid dependence.
 Our focus will be on opioid medications without a Risk Evaluation and Mitigation Strategy (REMS) for example, immediate release, short-acting opioid medications.

 - Our extensive network of member organizations who serve in diverse communities, both urban and rural, and who provide services to clinicians with patients from many cultures and backgrounds, all of whom will benefit from the educational programs offered in the PCSS-O

 - Resources to deliver and disseminate trainings in safe and effective use of opioid medications

-- Resources to build a peer support system
+- Resources to build a colleague support system

 A brief description of each of the consortium organizations follows: